 There is no such thing as taking too many photos.
 You never know which one will be your favorite.
 With modern digital cameras, taking extra pictures costs nothing so feel free to take one last photo.

 Taking better fishing photos can also earn you money.
 Selling photos on stock photo websites is a great way to start a side hustle and quality photos will help your pictures stand out.
-Learn more from our other article here.
+Click here to learn more about making easy money from fishing.